 News from Grow Wellington

-Last year over half the revenue growth of the TIN 100 – the report that measures the performance of New Zealand’s largest export-focused technology companies – came from the Wellington region.
-Wellington TIN 100 companies also grew close to three times faster than any other region.
+Wellington businesses feature prominently in the TIN 100 Report which measures the performance of New Zealand’s largest export-focused technology companies.
+In fact in 2013 more than half of the entire revenue growth of the TIN100 across the country came from the Wellington region with the Wellington TIN 100 companies growing close to three times faster than any other region.